Connor Wong Player Props: Red Sox vs. Giants

 - The pitching staff for the Giants has a collective 8.7 K/9, which ranks 16th in the league.

-- The Giants' 4.02 team ERA ranks 11th across all MLB pitching staffs.
+- The Giants have a 4.01 team ERA that ranks 11th among all MLB pitching staffs.

-- Giants pitchers combine to surrender 108 home runs (one per game), the third-fewest in baseball.
+- Giants pitchers combine to allow the third-fewest home runs in baseball (109 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.